*There was a new IELTS booklet for speaking released in November and the new questions are marked as ‘New Booklet’!

 You can ask about the meaning of particular words – for example:

 Candidate: ‘What do you mean by ‘season’?’

-There will be the occasional general question about your country (not about you) and it will usually be the last question about a topic.
+There will be the occasional general question about your country (not a personal question about you) and it will usually be the last question about a topic.

 Take a good look!

 Where you Live

 - Have you lived for a long time in your current city?